-This is a hybrid method - it can be called at the class level, as TOTP.normalize_token(), or the instance level as TOTP().normalize_token().
+This is a hybrid method - it can be called at the class level, as TOTP.normalize\token(), or the instance level as TOTP().normalize\token().
 It will normalize to the instance-specific number of digits, or use the class default.

-Parameters token - token as ascii bytes, unicode, or an integer.
+Parameters token - token as ascii bytes, str, or an integer.